jinoh0731/Financial-news-information-retrieval/README.md

 ![image](https://github.com/jinoh0731/Financial-news-information-retrieval/assets/111295393/5cba2eed-751e-455f-9bcd-919a67b527cb)

 The `RoBERTa` model was proposed in *RoBERTa: A Robustly Optimized BERT Pretraining Approach* by Yinhan Liu, Myle Ott, Naman Goyal, Jingfei Du, Mandar Joshi, Danqi Chen, Omer Levy, Mike Lewis, Luke Zettlemoyer, Veselin Stoyanov. `RoBERTa` is an optimized version of the BERT architecture, developed by Facebook AI in 2019.
-It builds upon BERT's methodology with changes in the pre-training procedure that significantly improve performance across a range of natural language processing (NLP) tasks.
-RoBERTa demonstrates that careful tuning of hyperparameters and training data size can lead to substantial improvements even within existing model architectures.
+It builds upon BERT's methodology & architecture with changes in key hyperparameters, removing the next-sentence pretraining objective, and training with much larger mini-batches and learning rates.

 - **Modified Training Approach**: Unlike BERT, RoBERTa does not use the Next Sentence Prediction (NSP) task during training.
 It was found that removing NSP, and training with longer sequences/more data improved performance.